 Painting on ceiling includes the usual lotus-lake motive, but here several geese are added among lotuses.

 Cave 27 – vihara

-Contains paintings at the right end of the front aisle as well as inscription which informs that monk – painter here attained transcendental personage through painting images of Buddha.
+Contains paintings at the right end of the front aisle as well as the inscription which informs that monk – painter here attained transcendental personage through painting images of Buddha.

 Cave 29 – sanctuary

 Here starts a fall of Vaghora River with seven cascades (sat-kund).
 Cave chamber is not finished, made in the 5th century.

 Ajanta Caves are included in the following lists:

 |Where is located?||Asia, India, Maharashtra, Aurangabad district, near Ajinthā village, cliffside of Waghora River canyon|

 |Writing in Devanagari:||अजंठा लेणी|